 The testing of slaughtered pigs and cattle for Salmonella is done by swabbing carcass surfaces.
 For each animal species, a total of 3,000 swab samples should be collected at slaughter.
-For each slaughter-house, the sample size ranges from one to 285 and from one to 425 for cattle and swine, respectively.
+For each slaughter-house, the estimated sample sizes ranged from 1 to 714 and from 1 to 578 for cattle and swine, respectively.
 The number of swab samples of cattle and swine from each slaughterhouse equals the number of lymph node samples.
 The sampling is distributed evenly throughout the year.
 The sampling is done near the end of the slaughter line before the carcasses are refrigerated.
 Approximately 1,400 cm of each carcass is swabbed (7).